BML Munjal University

-BML Munjal University is a fully residential and co-educational private university located in Sidhrawali, Gurgaon district, Haryana, India.
-The University was founded in 2014 by the promoters of the Hero Group, and is named after the group's chairman and founder Brij Mohan Lall Munjal.
+BML Munjal University is a fully residential and co-educational private university located in Kapriwas, Gurgaon district, Haryana, India.
+The university was founded in 2014 by the promoters of the Hero Group, and is named after the group's chairman and founder Brijmohan Lall Munjal.

-It offers B.Tech, BCom (Honours), BBA, MBA, Law and Ph.D degrees.
+It offers B.Tech., BCom (Honours), BBA, MBA, Law and Ph.D. degrees.

 History

 The university was launched in two phases.
 The School of Engineering & Technology, School of Management and School of Commerce will be established in phase I, beginning August 2014.
 In phase II, four additional schools are proposed: School of Liberal Arts, School of Art, Architecture & Design, School of Natural Sciences and School of Law.